 However, as we’ve seen during the COVID-19 pandemic, there are times when alternate arrangements for in-person interviews are necessary.
 Fortunately, with web conferencing technology and a few best practices, you can continue to hold face-to-face interviews when in-person meetings aren’t possible.

-Information Technology provides Webex as a secure platform for your virtual interviews.
-Webex is a well-known tool that’s easy to use, mobile-friendly and supported by Information Technology.
+Information Technology provides Zoom as a secure platform for your virtual interviews.
+Zoom is a well-known tool that’s easy to use, mobile-friendly and supported by Information Technology.
 You can provide candidates with a link to enter virtual interviews using the platform.
-Learn more about Webex.
+Learn more about Zoom.

 Set Up the Interview

 The search committee chair should agree on the format for conducting the interviews.
-There are two ways to host an interview in Webex: via a standard scheduled meeting or personal room.
+There are two ways to host an interview in Zoom: via a standard scheduled meeting or personal room.
 Standard scheduled meetings offer a unique URL and meeting number to share with candidates, who must have this information to join.
 A personal room allows you to use the same URL and access code for each virtual interview and offers the option to lock the meeting, so that no one else may enter.
 When deciding which option to choose, note that a standard scheduled meeting may be cumbersome if you have scheduled back-to-back interviews as your search committee will have to access a new URL and code each time.
 The one unique URL and code offered by personal rooms means you can simply lock others out until you are ready.
 Ultimately, the functionality of both options is the same once the meeting begins.
-Learn more about setting up a standard scheduled meeting or personal room.

 Test Equipment Ahead of Time